Ocelot-Social-Community/Ocelot-Social/backend/README.md

 $ docker exec backend yarn run db:reset
 # you could also wipe out your neo4j database and delete all volumes with:
 $ docker-compose down -v
-# if container is not running, run this command to set up your database indices and constraints
+# if container is not running, run this command to set up your database indexes and constraints
 $ docker exec backend yarn run db:migrate init
 # And then upgrade the indices and const
 $ docker exec backend yarn run db:migrate up